XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 We define a new transaction **OracleSet** for creating or updating a `PriceOracle` instance.
 Before the transaction can be submitted to create a new `PriceOracle` instance, the Oracle Provider has to do the following:

-- Create or own the `Account` on the XRPL with sufficient XRP balance to meet the XRP reserve and the transaction fee requirements.
+- Create or own the `Owner` on the XRPL with sufficient XRP balance to meet the XRP reserve and the transaction fee requirements.
-- The Oracle Provider has to publish the `Account` account public key so that it can be used for verification by dApp’s.
+- The Oracle Provider has to publish the `Owner` account public key so that it can be used for verification by dApp’s.
 - The Oracle Provider has to publish a registry of available Price Oracles with their unique `OracleDocumentID`.
-The hash of the `Account` and the `OracleDocumentID` uniquely identifies the Price Oracle on-ledger object.
+The hash of the `Owner` and the `OracleDocumentID` uniquely identifies the Price Oracle on-ledger object.

 #### Example of OracleSet transaction JSON